tlswg/certificate-compression/draft-ghedini-tls-certificate-compression.md

 After decompression, the Certificate message MUST be processed as if it were encoded without being compressed.
-This way, the parsing and the verification have same security properties as they would have in TLS normally.
+This way, the parsing and the verification have the same security properties as they would have in TLS normally.

 Since certificate chains are typically presented on a per-server name basis, the attacker does not have control over any individual fragments in the Certificate